Diet "waist" land

 Even if your reason for losing weight is not primarily to improve health the idea of weight loss somehow seems to be associated with improved health.

 After all, don’t health messages extort us to attain and maintain a healthy body weight and waist circumference?

 Once weight loss has been decided upon the next step is to find a way of losing weight.
 This is perhaps where complications set in.

 Maybe you ask a friend or relative how they managed to lose their weight last year.
 Maybe you do an internet search.
 Whatever means you choose to find a “diet” you will be met by conflicting reports about the best way to lose weight.

-If this sounds familiar, before you choose your diet read the full article and learn about critical diet thinking which can help you develop a diet that works for you.
+Link to the full article and learn about critical diet thinking which can help you develop a diet that works for you.

 Whitney, E. & Rady Rolfes, S. (2005).
 Understanding Nutrition.
 Belmont, CA: Thomson Wadsworth